How does a Frazoo school club work? Frazoo club consists of hour-long sessions, held over 4/5 weeks, either after school

 Are they safe?
 Yes.
 There will be no venomous animals or animals with poisonous spines or hairs.
 I do have millipedes which I occasionally include in the second term of Frazoo, but children will wear gloves for these.
 They are not venomous or poisonous.
 Please see the Millipede section.
 Can you guarantee to bring a particular animal?
 I cannot always guarantee a particular animal for a given session, as they are assessed on the day to ensure they are happy and healthy to travel and be handled.
 They are very special to me and I don’t want them to become ill or stressed.
-For school clubs spanning 4 weeks, the children will usually get to meet all of the animals.
+For two lots of school clubs spanning 4/5 weeks, the children will usually get to meet all of the animals.

 The travel box seems quite small… All the animals live in recommended-size (or larger) tanks/vivariums at home.
 However, when travelling, they feel more secure in a smaller tank.

 Do the animals get stressed?
 All my animals are Exotics and not domesticated like a cat or a rabbit; they don’t need cuddling or stroking to make them feel good.
 They simply need to feel reassured that there are no predators nearby; this is achieved through regular slow and gentle handling sessions.

 The animals seem to appreciate a stroll across your hands in the fresh air.
 They see our fingers and hands as a nice warm ‘tree’ to climb or walk up.
 The reptiles also love the warmth of human hands.
 Lola will lie along your arm to feel the warmth, and Biscuit bellyflops onto your hand and looks like she’s sunbathing!